 In a taxable account, income tax is due on all earnings in the year you receive them, although different types of investment income are taxed at different rates.
-If you collect \$100 in interest payments in a year, that \$100 is added to your other ordinary income, including salary or wages, when you file your return for that year and is taxed at the same rate.
+If you collect \$100 in interest payments in a year, that \$100 is added to your other ordinary income, including salary or wages, and is taxed at the same rate.

-Capital gains and qualified dividends are also taxed in the year you receive them, though at your lower, long-term capital gains tax rate.
-The primary exception is that interest on certain municipal bonds is tax free.
+Long-term capital gains and qualified dividends are also taxed in the year you receive them, though at your lower, long-term capital gains tax rate.
+Interest on certain municipal bonds is tax free.